Stefan Nemanja: Byzantine-Hungarian War

 The Byzantine emperor Manuel I Comnenus launched a large army against Hungary because he was informed of their dissatisfaction and internal conflicts.
 The Hungarian prince Béla III had to live in Constantinople, where he was married, and Béla's lands, Dalmatia with southern Hungary (below Velebit), had to come under Constantinople's rule.
 There is resistance in Hungary, which is why Emperor Manuel embarks on a campaign.
 The Byzantine army conquered Zemun and Srem in 1165.
-The Greeks were accompanied by the obligatory detachments of Serbs.
-The second Byzantine army under command of John Doukas Komnenos moved west, across Raška and Bosnia towards the Adriatic coast.
+The Byzantines were accompanied by the obligatory detachments of Serbs.
+The second Byzantine army under command of John Doukas Komnenos moved west, across Serbia and Bosnia towards the Adriatic coast.
 Without significant resistance, they took all the cities from Split to Bar, forcing them to recognize Byzantine rule.

 The Byzantines also had success in a campaign in Italy where they captured an important seaport on the west coast of the Adriatic, Ancona.
-Venice, which had previously turned to Byzantium for help during the conquest of Friedrich Barbarossa in northern Italy, changed its attitude towards the Greeks for fear of losing the Adriatic.
-It approached Hungary as a natural ally against the Greeks.
-At the same time, they began to work among the Serbs, especially in Raška, in order to rebel against Byzantium.
+Venice, which had previously turned to Byzantium for help during the conquest of Friedrich Barbarossa in northern Italy, changed its attitude towards the Byzantines for fear of losing the Adriatic.
+It approached Hungary as a natural ally against the Byzantines.
+At the same time, they began to work among the Serbs, especially in Serbia, in order to rebel against Byzantium.

 In 1166, the Hungarians counterattacked to push Byzantium out of the newly conquered areas.
 However, in response, Emperor Manuel launched three armies against Hungary, one from the Danube, and the other two across the Carpathians, towards the center of Pannonia.
 While the main Hungarian army was operating towards the Danube, Belgrade and Braničevo, two Byzantine armies went deep into their territory, causing general panic.
 The Hungarians were forced to seek peace through intermediaries to their detriment in 1167.

-Meanwhile, in 1166, the Byzantine emperor Manuel began negotiations with Pope Alexander III on church union.